openSUSE/defrag-api/configuration.md

 ## Env based configuration
 If you want to use environemt based configuration, create a `.env` file in the root of the project and fill in the values.
 Setting the variables is pretty simple, it's just a `key=value` principle.
-However, the `NO_LOAD` variable is special, as it is a list.
-So, if you want to block multiple modules from loading, seperate them by spaces:
-`NO_LOAD="bugs reddit"`.